jherax/proxy-storage/README.md

 ## Installing the library

-To include this library into your package manager with `npm` or `yarn`
+To include this library into your package manager with `npm` or `yarn`, run:

 ```shell
 # with npm